LibrePDF/OpenPDF/openpdf-renderer/README.md

 renderer falls back to a generic Java2D family picked by PostScript-name heuristics &mdash; glyph widths from the PDF font are still respected, but shapes are only approximate.

+The text rendering mode (`Tr`, PDF §9.3.3) is honored: mode 0 fills glyphs (the default), mode 1 strokes their outlines in the current stroke color/line style, mode 2 fills then strokes, and modes 3 and 7 are invisible &mdash; the glyphs are not painted at all, which is exactly what scanned-PDF / OCR workflows rely on to lay an invisible, searchable text layer over a page-image XObject.
+Modes 4-6 (which additionally add the glyphs to the clipping path) render using their 0-2 fill/stroke behavior but do not affect the clip, since text-based clipping paths are not implemented.

 Tables: `OpenPdfCorePageRenderer` honors the PDF §8.4.3.2 zero-width hairline rule (`w 0` strokes are rendered as one device pixel rather than collapsing to